 The training series was kicked off by a virtual seminar on gender statistics in policy making, which took place on 5 November 2020.
-Participants included Dr. Josefina Almeda, Executive Director of PSRTI and her team, Dr. Dennis Mapa, National Statistician at PSA, Benjie Navarro, Statistical Officer at PSA, Lisa Bersales, local consultant, representatives from local government units (LGUs) from the province of Bataan and PARIS21 staff.
+Participants included Dr. Dennis Mapa, National Statistician at PSA, Dr. Josefina Almeda, Executive Director of PSRTI and her team, Benjie Navarro, Statistical Officer at PSA, Lisa Bersales, local consultant and former National Statistician of the Philippines, representatives from local government units (LGUs) from the province of Bataan and PARIS21 staff.

 The seminar featured discussions around the characteristics of gender statistics and their role for global, regional, national and subnational goals as well as in policy making.
 In line with these key topics, participants explored answers to the following questions:

 How can they contribute to better policy making at the subnational level?

 How can they be improved and used more in the CBMS?

 Important takeaways were presented along the way, for example, the potential of data collected by LGUs to improve policy making and public service delivery in provinces.
 Moreover, the CBMS provides a number of core indicators targeted at fighting poverty.
 All of them are disaggregated by sex and therefore offer important insights for policy makers who may deal with questions such as: How does unemployment for women differ from men?
 Why is this the case?
 Do we need different social protection schemes?